tstran155/MATLAB_modeling_two_phase_flow/README.md

 **3. Unstable solution with mu_o = mu_w**

 Although I used an implicit method (IMPES) to solve for pressure, stability is not guaranteed due to the embedded assumption of constant saturation over a timestep.
 Reducing the grid size and time step both tend to increase the accuracy of results, as long as stability requirements are met.
 However, reducing the time step or grid size increase the time to run the simulations.
-In this sensityvity, I increased the timestep from Nt = 400 (above stable solutions) to Nt = 100 to illustrate how computational overhead affect the solution stability.
+In this sensityvity, I increased the timestep size from Nt = 400 (above stable solutions) to Nt = 100 to illustrate how computational overhead affect the solution stability.

 ![testAnimated_muy_o=muy_w](https://user-images.githubusercontent.com/86640902/219053413-d4b16f24-548b-4912-b58d-d7b184ec41a2.gif)